 Inadequate funding and political support are hindering the full implementation of activities.

-Lessons Learnt nd Next Step
+Lessons Learnt and Next Step

 Building membership with cross-cutting agencies is important to realize the goals of the NPOA.
 Therefore, as a next step, coordination through inter-agencies collaboration will be pursued by PNG CTI-CFF NCC.